raviskumawat/Autonomous-multimodal-Indoor-surveillance-system-AMISS-/README.md

 # Autonomous-multimodal-Indoor-surveillance-system-AMISS-
-Autonomous multimodal surveillance system with modules consisting of audio and video analysis which can work in real-time on low hardware resources
+Autonomous multimodal surveillance system with modules consisting of audio and video analysis which can work in real-time on low hardware resources: Test System: Intel i5, Nvidia GTX 1050.